Nov 25, 2014

-New Guilty Plea in Connecticut’s Biggest Heist, at Eli Lilly Warehouse
+New Guilty Pleas in Connecticut’s Biggest Heist, at Eli Lilly Warehouse

 It was going to be the score of a lifetime.